-Simon Roberts Roberts - Low tide, Brighton Beach
+Simon Roberts - Low tide, Brighton Beach

 Simon Roberts (b.1974) is a prominent visual artist based in Brighton, UK.
 Renowned for his expansive, tableau-style photographs capturing the essence of the British landscape, Roberts’ artistic repertoire extends to encompass video, text, and installation pieces.
 This multifaceted approach allows him to explore profound themes of identity and belonging, as well as the intricate interplay between history, place, and culture.